Patrick Sarsfield, 1st Earl of Lucan: Williamite War in Ireland

 Accompanied by French troops and English exiles, James landed in Ireland in March 1689, beginning the Williamite War in Ireland.
-Sarsfield was promoted brigadier, elected to the 1689 Irish Parliament for Dublin County, and commanded cavalry units in the campaign in Ulster and Connacht.
+Sarsfield was promoted brigadier, elected to the 1689 Irish Parliament for County Dublin, and commanded cavalry units in the campaign in Ulster and Connacht.
 When an Irish brigade was sent to France in October, French ambassador D'Avaux proposed Sarsfield as its commander.
 He noted that while "not...of noble birth [...], (he) has distinguished himself by his ability, and (his) reputation in this kingdom is greater than that of any man I know [...]
 He is brave, but above all has a sense of honour and integrity in all that he does".

 James rejected this, stating that although unquestionably brave, Sarsfield was 'very scantily supplied with brains.'
 His role at the Boyne was peripheral, although the battle was less decisive than often assumed, Jacobite losses being around 2,000 from a force of 25,000.
 James returned to France, leaving Tyrconnell in control; he was the leader of the "Peace Party", who wanted to negotiate a settlement preserving Catholic rights to land and public office.
 Sarsfield headed the "War Party", who felt they could gain more by fighting on; it included the Luttrell brothers, Nicholas Purcell and English Catholic William Dorrington, a former colleague from Monmouth's Regiment.